 ln⁡(y0,t) represents log product sales of the focal product at week t X represents the matrix for the explanatory variables including the product price, feature, and display of all the products in the same product category

-u represesnt the identically distributed error term
+u represents the identically distributed error term

 β is the vector of the parameter coefficients N is the number of parameters which is the total number of SKUs for the category η0 is the shrinkage factor

 The LASSO procedure puts a constraint to the sum of the absolute values of all the parameter coefficients of the model.
-Therefore, the selection procedure removes some of the explanatory variables by pushing their parameters towards zero.
-The model simplification process is controlled by a shrinkage factor based on 10-fold cross-validation following Ma et al. (2016).
+Therefore, the selection procedure removes less relevant explanatory variables by pushing their parameters towards zero.
+We control the model simplification process using the shrinkage factor based on 10-fold cross-validation (Ma et al., 2016).
+Alternative schemes including information criteria are also available (e.g., Huang et al., 2014).

-At the second stage, we construct the Autoregressive Distributive Lag (ADL) model based on the variables retained by the LASSO procedure with their dynamic terms following Huang et al. (2014).
-For example, we have the following model:
+At the second stage, we construct the General Autoregressive Distributive Lag (ADL) model based on the variables retained by the LASSO procedure with their dynamic terms (Huang et al., 2014).
+The general ADL model takes into account the dynamic effect of the (LASSO retained) marketing activities as well as potential trend, four-week seasonality, and calendar events.
+The general ADL model can be represented as: